janakiramvit/publicity/README.md

 - in src/main/java/in/mw/attendance/attendanceRepository.java replace {dbname} with your database name
 - implement same step for feedbackRepository too

+Now code is all set to deploy.

 ### Pre Deploy:
 - Check if app runs on your system by replacing values of LocalDB in application.properties
+- If it successfully runs on LocalDB, then comment the localDB config and uncomment the CloudDB string value and keep the code ready to deploy
 - Before deploy, make sure:
- - Cloud app engine is up and running
+ - Cloud app engine is up and running, billing is enabled etc for your app engine
  - Cloud DB is up and running
  - IMPORTANT: Incoming connection addresses in Cloud DB includes your VM IP addresses from App Engine
+  - Go to your DB - 'Access control' -> 'Authorization' -> 'Add Networks' -> Add VM IPaddress from App Engine
- - IMPORTANT: Oauth is enabled for your app
+ - IMPORTANT: Oauth is enabled for your app, this is how to do it:
   - API Manager -> Credentials -> Create Credentials -> OAuth Client ID -> Web Application -> Name - 'Any random name is fine' -> Authorized JavaScript origins -> https://yourapp.appspot.com, https://localhost:8080, http://localhost:8080

 ### Deploy
+- Once all the above setup is done on cloud, deploy the app to GCP from your local machine, this is easy
+- Go to the top level folder of your app and run
--
+ - mvn appengine:deploy
+- If it throws more questions at this stage, it means you have not setup the cloud environment properly

+### After deploy
+- Console would read Deployment 'Success' and you can browse the app by running 'gcloud app browse'